 Nezu Shrine 根津神社

-Nezu Shrine is one of Japan’s oldest shrines.
-It is surrounded by luscious greenery with beautiful natural settings.
-The contrast between the trees and the tunnel of torii gates is so picturesque and reflects Japanese culture in all its age and beauty.
-Nearly all of Nezu Shrine’s structures are extant from when they were built or rebuilt in 1706.
-For this reason, they are designated Important Cultural Properties of Japan.
+Nezu Shrine is one of Japan’s oldest shrines, surrounded by luscious greenery and beautiful natural settings.
+The contrast between the trees and the tunnel of torii gates is picturesque and reflects Japanese culture in all its age and beauty.
+Nearly all of Nezu Shrine’s structures date back to 1706 and are designated Important Cultural Properties of Japan.

 Find out more about Nezu Shrine here on Google maps.